-Transfer credit may be granted: (1) if the course taken at another postsecondary institution was successfully completed with the minimum required course grade for that student's program at South Hills (with the exception of the DMS, DMP, DPP programs; see policy below), (2) meets the age of credits requirement, and (3) is comparable to the course given at South Hills School of Business & Technology.
-Students can choose to decline any transfer credits they have been granted should they decide to take the class at South Hills.
+Transfer credit may be granted: (1) if the course taken at another postsecondary institution was successfully completed with the minimum required course grade for that student's program at SHSBT (with the exception of the DMS, DMP, DPP programs; see policy below), (2) meets the age of credits requirement, and (3) is comparable to the course given at SHSBT.
+Students can choose to decline any transfer credits they have been granted should they decide to take the class at SHSBT.

 Earned credits and hours are units of measure and are not necessarily an indicator of transferability to another institution.
 The receiving institution, rather than the providing institution, determines whether to accept earned credits and hours for transfer.

-DMS, DMP, DPP Credit Transfer Policy.
-Any student wishing to receive transfer credit from another institution is responsible for providing the previous institution's official transcript along with course descriptions and/or course syllabi.
-Each course will be reviewed on an individual basis and is not guaranteed to apply to South Hills School course credit.
+DMS, DMP, DPP Credit Transfer Policy Any student wishing to receive transfer credit from another institution is responsible for providing the previous institution's official transcript along with course descriptions and/or course syllabi.
+Each course will be reviewed on an individual basis and is not guaranteed to apply to SHSBT course credit.
 A grade of "C+" or better is required in each general education course, and a "B-" or better in each specialty or technical course being reviewed (including Anatomy & Physiology and Medical Terminology), in order for transfer credit to be considered.
-Transfer credits will not be considered after the fifth day of the term for a course in which the student is scheduled for the class.
+Transfer credits will not be considered after the seventh calendar day of the term for a course in which the student is scheduled for the class.
 The Director or Director of Education will decide any exceptions to this policy.

-South Hills School of Business & Technology reserves the right to ask the student to take an exemption examination in lieu of accepting transfer credits.
+SHSBT reserves the right to ask the student to take an exemption examination in lieu of accepting transfer credits.

-Prior Learning Assessment.
-Prior Learning Assessment credit (PLA) is available to students under certain circumstances (see Prior Learning Assessment section).
+Prior Learning Assessment Prior Learning Assessment credit (PLA) is available to students under certain circumstances (see Prior Learning Assessment section).
 If PLA credits are granted, the credits will be counted within the 50 percent transfer rule.
 A maximum of 8 PLA credits will be allowed.

-Exemption Credit.
-Exemption tests are available for students to take for a limited number of classes.
+Exemption Credit Exemption tests are available for students to take for a limited number of classes.
 A \$25 fee is required for all exemption tests except Keyboarding.
-Exemption tests must be taken prior to the beginning of the term in which the student is scheduled for the class.
+Exemption tests must be taken by the seventh calendar day of the term in which the student is scheduled for the class.
 The Director or Director of Education will decide any exceptions to this policy.
 A maximum of 12 exemption credits will be allowed.